The International Advocacy Programme (IAP)

 Follow-up actions by participating countries

 Before the workshop, participants signed an agreement with IFLA to carry out awareness-raising activities and to meet with policy makers to ensure libraries are recognised as key partners in supporting the United Nations 2030 Agenda.
 IFLA monitors progress and supports participants to achieve their commitments, and helps communicate widely their activities and progress with the community.

-- Africa (Algeria, Cameroon, Egypt, Ghana, Kenya, Madagascar, Malawi, Mozambique, Namibia, Nigeria, RD of Congo, Senegal, South Africa, Swaziland, Tunisia, Uganda, Zimbabwe)
+- Africa (Cameroon, Ghana, Kenya, Madagascar, Malawi, Mozambique, Namibia, Nigeria, Democratic Republic of Congo, Senegal, South Africa, eSwatini, Uganda, Zimbabwe)

-- Asia Oceania (Australia, Bahrain, Bhutan, Cambodia, China, Indonesia, Iraq, Iran, Jordan, Lao PDR, Lebanon, Myanmar, Nepal, Oman, Palestine, Papua New Guinea, Philippines, Qatar, Samoa, Saudi Arabia, Singapore, United Arab Emirates, Vietnam)
+- Asia-Pacific (Australia, Bhutan, Cambodia, China, Indonesia, Lao PDR, Myanmar, Nepal, Papua New Guinea, Philippines, Samoa, Singapore, Vietnam)

 Call for Funding Proposals

-IFLA launched a call for funding proposals in January and August 2017, to carry out awareness-raising activities at a national or regional level.
-All countries are eligible to apply and priority is given to regional initiatives including countries that were not involved in the regional workshops.
+IFLA launched calls for funding proposals in January and August 2017, to carry out awareness-raising activities at a national or regional level.
+All countries were eligible to apply and priority was given to regional initiatives including countries that were not involved in the regional workshops.